suhaniagrawal5/Machine-Learning-Project-Regression-/README.md

 This project significantly strengthened my understanding of applied machine learning and gave me confidence to work on more complex ML problems.

 I would like to sincerely thank Codebasics for their excellent machine learning content and guidance.
-Their tutorials helped me understand how real-world ML projects are structured, implemented, and deployed, and played a major role in building this proje
+Their tutorials helped me understand how real-world ML projects are structured, implemented, and deployed, and played a major role in building this project.